emilk/egui/egui_web/README.md

 ## Downsides with using egui on the web

-`egui_web` uses WebGL and WASM, and almost nothing else from the web tech stack.
+`egui_web` uses WebGL (via [`glow`](https://crates.io/crates/glow)) and WASM, and almost nothing else from the web tech stack.
 This has some benefits, but also produces some challanges and serious downsides.

 * Rendering: Getting pixel-perfect rendering right on the web is very difficult.
 * Search: you cannot search an egui web page like you would a normal web page.